Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: The -state regime-switching NLD-CEV process

 \section{The $m$-state regime-switching NLD-CEV process}

-The constant elasticity of variance (CEV) diffusion process, first introduced by Cox \cite{cox1975notes} in 1975, is viewed as an extension of the Ornstein--Uhlenbeck (OU) process, particularly for applications in finance.
-Since its inception, the CEV model has been explored and expanded across various fields.
-In recent studies, Araneda et al. \cite{araneda2021sub} investigated the sub-fractional CEV model, while while Cao et al. \cite{cao2021pricing} examined variance swap pricing under a hybrid CEV-stochastic volatility framework, demonstrating the model's adaptability to contemporary financial challenges.
+The CEV diffusion process, first introduced by Cox~\cite{cox1975notes} in 1975, is viewed as an extension of the Ornstein--Uhlenbeck (OU) process, particularly for applications in finance.
+Since its inception, the~CEV model has been explored and expanded across various fields.
+In recent studies, Araneda et al.~\cite{araneda2021sub} investigated the sub-fractional CEV model, while Cao et al.~\cite{cao2021pricing} examined variance swap pricing under a hybrid CEV--stochastic volatility process, demonstrating the model\rq s adaptability to contemporary financial challenges.